-Shift Lead: Susann (days), Kaelynne (swings), and Adam (nights) are "Shift Leads" (PCCC2 aka "The 2").
+Shift Lead: Susann (day) and Sean (nights) are "Shift Leads" (PCCC2 aka The 2").
 They ensure staffing coverage on each shift and oversee the details for the smooth running of the cottage.
-They also stand in for primary counselors as needed.
+They also stand in for primary counselors as needed